-- PSA (b)(6) will support General Election on-site at the Statewide Terrorism and Intelligence Center (STIC) in Springfield, IL. - CSA (b)(6) will be remotely supporting the State Board of Election and STIC HSIN Connect Room. - CISA Region V Operations, Regional Director, Chicago District PSAs, and RPSA will be monitoring remotely (Chicago) and standing by if support is requested. - CISA Region V Operations will also participate in multiple chat rooms, dashboards, and collaboration sites at Occasion of the Control of the Co during the voting period to monitor election activities, including the ESI dashboard that will be used to communicate directly with CISA Headquarters.
+- PSA (b) (6) will support General Election on-site at the Statewide Terrorism and Intelligence Center (STIC) in Springfield, IL. - CSA (b) (c) will be remotely supporting the State Board of Election and STIC HSIN Connect Room. - CISA Region V Operations, Regional Director, Chicago District PSAs, and RPSA will be monitoring . remotely (Chicago) and standing by if support is requested. - CISA Region V Operations will also participate in multiple chat rooms, dashboards, and collaboration sites during the voting period to monitor election activities, including the ESI dashboard that will be used to ALCOH LINICAMINO communicate directly with CISA Headquarters.